vgel/Marky/README.md

     (a, c), (b, d), (c, e)

 If the sign is negative, the pairing goes backwards.
-This is useful for generating from an end word (see the poetry example)
+This is useful for generating from an end word (see the poetry example).
 A step of -1 would produce

     (e, d), (d, c), (c, b), (b, a)